aut0maticjack/lazyweb/3D-Printing-Stepper-Motors-and-Drivers.md

 * [DRV8825 stepper driver missing steps torture test by megablue](http://www.thingiverse.com/thing:1997411)

-Overall, given the intermittent success and still-poorly-understood nature of these problems, I find it hard to recommend DRVs at all.
+DRVs work flawlessly for some people and give constant problems for others.
+Given the intermittent success and still-poorly-understood nature of these problems, I find it hard to recommend DRVs for 3D printing.

 ## Trinamic TMC2100

 * 0.5A max constant current (no cooling)
 * 1.25A max constant current (active cooling)
 * 2.5A peak current
-* 1/16 stepping, but the chip interpolates 16x in hardware, so the motor sees 1/256 stepping
+* 1/16 stepping, but the chip can interpolate 16x in hardware, so the motor sees 1/256 stepping
-* Best option for 8-bit boards, probably for 32-bit boards too
 * Silent operation
-* Expensive, even for clones
+* Expensive, even for Chinese clones
+* Really only needed on X and Y motor, not Z or E

 ~~~
 Formula: V = A / (1.77 / 2.5)